6-BTDF/reservations-service/README.md

 ------------------------

 **`GET` /api/listings/:listingid**
-- This endpoint retrieves information for a house listing
+• This endpoint retrieves information for a house listing
-- `GET` request for a single listing id
+• `GET` request for a single listing id
+• Success status code: `200`
-- Request parameter of `:listingid` from API endpoint will be accepted.
+• Request parameter of `:listingid` from API endpoint will be accepted.
 No request object is required.
-- Response will be HTTP status code `200` and a JSON object that contains property at the given ID with respective fees and all booked reservation dates
+• Response is a JSON object that contains property at the given ID with respective fees and all booked reservation dates
-- Response object returned as:
+• Response object will be a valid JSON object as below:
 ```sh
 { owner: String,
   listings_name: String,